filecoin-shipyard/filecoin-pickaxe-direct-deal/README.md

 ![Screenshot](screenshot.png)

-This front-end program just provides a user-interface.
+This front-end program just provides a user interface.
 It updates a database, which can be replicated to Filecoin nodes which you control - the [filecoin-pickaxe-agent](https://github.com/filecoin-shipyard/filecoin-pickaxe-agent) running on those nodes will conduct any requested deals.